Mathews-Tom/sage-dev/commands/sage.intel.md

    **For Strategic Mode:**

-   Use `WebSearch` to research current best practices in:
+   Use `WebSearch` to research current best practices in (with cache checking):
    - Software development methodologies and frameworks
    - Architecture patterns and design principles
    - Quality assurance and testing strategies